William Matthew Scott: Novels

+According to Steventon and Ford (2013), some reviewers compared Scott's fiction with the works of Saki, G. K. Chesterton and O. Henry.

 Disher, Detective (1925) or The Black Stamp (1926)

 Disher, Detective was the UK title.
 This book is dedicated to "my friend Albert Bailey".
 Two editions of The Black Stamp were produced in the United States in 1926.
-The book retailed at 7s 6d in the UK, and The Sunday Times review of May 1925 said: "The reader will be unusually thrilled by Mr Scott's brilliantly conceived story – really a little masterpiece of ingenuity."
+The book retailed at 7s 6d in the UK, and The Sunday Times review of May 1925 said: "The reader will be unusually thrilled by Mr Scott's brilliantly conceived story – really a little masterpiece of ingenuity".
 This is the first of three novels by Scott in which the hero is Disher: a fat and lazy detective who is given to spouting witty aphorisms on the subject of contemporary society.
 The setting of the plot ranges from Seasalter with its neighbouring north Kent coastal towns and the Isle of Sheppey, via London and New York to Canterbury and Blean Woods and back again to Seasalter.
 The story begins with the classic scenario of the locked room mystery, and moves thence to the morality of worldwide contemporary politics.
 However, before the tale is halfway through, Scott puts into the mouth of his detective a suggestion that the tight detective fiction genre of clues, detection and denouement is already exhausted by 1925: